Seneca-ICTOER/SPO600/docs/B-Labs/lab2.md

 7. Revert to the original code.
 8. The original code includes one `iny` instruction.
 Test with one to five consecutive `iny` instructions.
 Describe and explain the effect in each case. **Note**: it is helpful to place the Speed slider is on its lowest setting (left) for these experiments.
 9. Revert to the original code.
 10. Make each pixel a random colour.
-(Hint: use the psudo-random number generator mentioned on the 6502 Emulator (ADD LINK) page).
+(Hint: use the psudo-random number generator mentioned on the [6502 Emulator](/G-6502/6502-emulator.md) page).

 ### Challenges (Optional, Recommended)